Vision-Based Early Fault Diagnosis and Self-Recovery for Strawberry Harvesting Robots: Results

 \subsection{Evaluation of Relative Error Compensation}

-To validate the effectiveness of relative error compensation, the 3D coordinates of the strawberry picking point ($x_s$, $y_s$, $z_s$), the gripper positioned beneath the picking point ($x_e$, $y_e$, $z_e$), the relative error before compensation ($\Delta x$, $\Delta y$), the ground-truth error before compensation ($\Delta x_w$, $\Delta y_w $) , the compensated picking point ($x_{ce}$, $y_{ce}$, $z_{ce}$), and the relative error after compensation ($E_x$, $E_y$) in the robot arm coordinate system were measured in Table \ref{tbl2}.
-Due to the requirement of snap-off, the rise distance in the swallowing stage exceeded the height of the strawberry.
-To simplify the experiments and reduce computational overhead, the relative error along the $z$-axis was not considered.
+To validate the effectiveness of relative error compensation, the 3D coordinates of the strawberry picking point ($x_s$, $y_s$, $z_s$), the gripper positioned beneath the picking point ($x_e$, $y_e$, $z_e$), the visual relative error before compensation ($\Delta x$, $\Delta y$), the physical error before compensation ($\Delta x_w$, $\Delta y_w $) , the compensated picking point ($x_{ce}$, $y_{ce}$, $z_{ce}$), and the physical relative error after compensation ($E_x$, $E_y$) in the robot arm coordinate system were measured in Table \ref{tbl2}.

-From Table \ref{tbl2}, the visual and ground-truth errors before compensation were compared, and the ground-truth errors after compensation were recorded.
-For example, in the first row, the visual relative errors on the $x$- and $y$- axis were 22 mm and -4 mm, while the corresponding ground-truth errors were 17.3 mm and 4.2 mm.
-The absolute differences between visual and ground-truth errors were therefore 4.7 mm and 8.2 mm.
-After compensation, the physical errors of the $x$- and $y$- axis were reduced to 1.5 mm and 6.3 mm, both below the defined threshold.
+From Table \ref{tbl2}, the visual and physical errors before compensation were compared, and the physical errors after compensation were recorded.
+For example, in the first row, the visual relative errors on the $x$- and $y$- axis were 23 mm and -4 mm, while the corresponding ground-truth errors were 17 mm and 4 mm.
+The absolute differences between visual and ground-truth errors were therefore 6 mm and 8 mm.
+After compensation, the physical errors of the $x$- and $y$- axis were reduced to 2 mm and 6 mm, both below the defined threshold.

-Before compensation, the mean relative errors were 14.07 mm on the $x$-axis and 8.64 mm on the $y$-axis, while the mean physical errors were 11.52 mm and 5.15 mm, respectively—indicating that visual estimation tended to overestimate the actual physical errors.
-With the proposed compensation method, the mean physical error between the strawberry point and the gripper were further reduced to 3.12 mm ($x$-axis) and 4.11 mm ($y$-axis).
+Before compensation, the visual mean absolute errors (MAE $\pm$ SD) were 14.40 $\pm$ 7.12 mm and 9.00 $\pm$ 5.42 mm on the $x$- and $y$-axes, respectively.
+In contrast, the physical MAE $\pm$ SD were 11.50 $\pm$ 4.42 mm and 5.25 $\pm$ 6.25 mm, indicating that visual estimation tended to overestimate the actual physical errors.

+With the proposed compensation method, the physical MAE $\pm$ SD between the target center and the gripper was further reduced to 3.12 $\pm$ 3.94 mm on the $x$-axis and 4.06 $\pm$ 4.33 mm on the $y$-axis.
 The slightly larger residual $y$-axis error was likely due to the difficulty in achieving high-precision motor control over very small movement ranges.
 Despite this phenomenon, the relative error compensation method demonstrated a clear advantage in aligning the gripper with the target and in reducing grasping errors.